UTSCCSCC01/BonFire/doc/sprint2/sprint2.md

  - Make a default empty board based on present/custom value
  - Make an option to stop creating (close the modal: X button)

-Story: __WRLD-18__

-Tasks:
- - Database search query
- - Endpoint for retrieving boards
- - List of boards that correspond to me
- - A visual representation together with the board name for each of the user’s boards

-Story: __WRLD-19__

-Tasks:
- - Endpoint for retrieving all specifications of a specific board, given ID
- - Board name display (modifiable name)
- - States display (modifiable name)
- - Cards display (modifiable text)

  Story: __WRLD-20__